 - Any command launched from any application inherits its environment unless callee explicitly requests to use specific environment.
 So if you did exec bash after update it is rather unlikely to fix the problem. - More interesting: tmux is a client-server application, it keeps one server instance per one user.
 You probably already knew that, but there is an interesting consequence: once tmux server was started it inherits its environment from the callee and keeps it forever (i.e. until server is killed).
 This environment is then inherited by applications you start with tmux new-session.
-Easiest solution is to kill tmux with tmux kill-server, but you may also use tmux set-environment -u to unset offending variables. - Also check When using z powerline shows wrong number of jobs: though this problem should not be seen after update only, it contains another example of \$PROMPT COMMAND spoiling results. - 3.
-If this problem is observed within the vim instance you should check out the output of the following Ex mode commands
+Easiest solution is to kill tmux with tmux kill-server, but you may also use tmux set-environment -u to unset offending variables. - Also check When using z powerline shows wrong number of jobs: though this problem should not be seen after update only, it contains another example of \$PROMPT COMMAND spoiling results.

 6.2.
-Common issues 51
+Common issues 61